syntruth/Dice-Bag/readme.md

 part of a option.

 **xDx** - denotes how many dice to roll and how many sides the dice should have.
 This is the standard RPG dice syntax.
-Note that if the sides of the die is given as '%' it will be converted to 100 automatically.
 This *must* come before any options for a given set of dice.

 **e#** - the explode value.
 Some game systems call this 'open ended' dice.
 If the number rolled is greater than or equal to the value given